SatoryKono/bioactivity_data_acquisition/docs/cli/00-cli-overview.md

 # CLI Overview and Principles

-> **Note**: The Typer CLI shipped in `bioetl.cli.main` is available today.
+> **Note**: The Typer CLI shipped in `bioetl.cli.app` is available today.
 All paths referencing `src/bioetl/` correspond to the editable source tree that backs the installed package.

 ## 1. Purpose and Scope